Male Abdominoplasty (Tummy Tuck) Sydney

 What happens at the first consultation?

-If after careful consideration you decide that you would like to proceed with the surgery, a second consultation will need to be scheduled.
-During this consultation, a date will be set for your procedure and Dr Norris will explain how you should prepare for your surgery and what you can expect afterwards.
+If, after careful consideration, you decide that you would like to proceed with the surgery, a second consultation will need to be scheduled.
+During this consultation, a date will be set for the procedure, and Dr Norris will explain how you should prepare for the surgery and what you can expect afterwards.

 How much does a male abdominoplasty cost in Sydney?